 - Many Pokémon are viewed as this, but a lot can be traced back to at least one real life species.

 - Nevertheless, it has the king of this trope, Eevee.
-Thanks to an Unstable Genetic Code, it has eight evolutions, and all of them are as indeterminate as it is.
+Thanks to an Unstable Genetic Code, it has at least eight evolutions, and all of them are as indeterminate as it is.
 Word of God says the original Eevee is inspired by a fox; probably a Fennec — compare: Fennec pups and Pikachu◊.

 - Lugia, a gigantic dragon-bird-monster-thing, has been stated to be this via Word of God.